How To Become A Cyber Security Analyst

 An Apprenticeship or Academy

 An alternative is to start a cyber security apprenticeship, where study and employment are combined with working towards a recognised qualification.
-There are apprenticeships available at different levels, including degree levels.
+There are apprenticeships available at different levels, including degree levels, and they can prepare you for roles such as an information security analyst.

 Belfast Met runs the Higher Level Apprenticeship (More info here), which is a great way to get into Cyber Security.